beaujeant/beaujeant.github.io/AppSec101/programming.md

 ./program-name
 ```

-Sometimes the program can take arguments, like for instance the linux command `cp` (copy) which accepts two arguments, the first one being the path to the file we want to copy and the second arguments being the path where we want to copy the file.
-Whenever you send arguments to a program, it will will be available through an array of pointer.
+Sometimes the program can take arguments, like for instance the Linux command `cp` (copy) which accepts two arguments, the first one being the path to the file we want to copy and the second arguments being the path where we want to copy the file.
+Whenever you send arguments to a program, it will be available through an array of pointer.

 Here is the actual declaration of `main`: